ibm-cloud-docs/monitoring/monitor/troubleshoot.md

 {: #troubleshoot-entry-6}

 With the {{site.data.keyword.mon_full_notm}} change to the metrics store, the topology map has been deprecated.
 See the [Metrics Store Release notes](https://docs.sysdig.com/en/docs/release-notes/enhanced-metric-store/){: external} for details about the new metric store.
+Support for the old endpoints will be terminated on 31 August 2024.